Confessional Lutheran theology, hagiography, philosophy, music, culture, sports, education,

 O God, whose blessed Son became poor that we through His poverty might be rich, deliver us, we pray, from an inordinate love of this world, that we, inspired by the devotion of Your servants such as Sergius of Moscow, may serve you with singleness of heart, attaining to the riches of the age to come; through Jesus Christ our Lord, who lives and reigns with You and the Holy Spirit, one God, now and forever.

-Labels: biography, christianity, church history, commemoration, european history, hagiography, russia, sergius
+Labels: biography, christianity, church history, commemoration, european history, hagiography, russia, Russian history, sergius